top of page

 For now, I must turn to my genealogy research plan and record what I have discovered.

-I can also note that George and Major Townley are not John's brothers.
-I need to return back to the FamilySearch family tree to see if they are cousins.
+I also note that George and Major Townley are not John's brothers.
+I must return to the FamilySearch family tree to see if they are cousins.

 Additionally, I could use two analytical tools to keep track of my clues, along with my genealogy research plan.
 These tools are covered in the following videos: